fionashane/push_swap/README.md

-# push_swap - 42 Project
+# push_swap

 ![push_swap](https://img.shields.io/badge/push_swap-42-success)

-The **push_swap** project is part of the curriculum at [42 Adelaide](https://www.42adelaide.com/) and involves sorting a stack of numbers using a specific set of operations with the fewest possible moves.
+The **push_swap** project is part of the curriculum at [42 Adelaide](https://www.42adel.org.au) and involves sorting a stack of numbers using a specific set of operations with the fewest possible moves.

 ## Project Objectives